 The second best part about being an author is doing school author visits and visiting with students.
 They always give me lots of hugs and hand-drawn notes and the energy I need to go back home and write another book.

 When students ask me how long I've been an author, I say, "I've been an author since I was ten-years-old.
 The only difference is, now I'm a published author.
 So if you're serious about writing, and you love to write, you're an author, too."
+In this photo, I am speaking to a writer's festival for children in Dallas.

 Here are our wonderful foreign students that we used to host.